Landlord and Tenant Board: Process

 Either landlords or tenants may file an application to the board.
 The parties can choose to first attempt to resolve the matter through mediation.
 If the mediation is unsuccessful or if the parties choose not to attempt mediation, then an adjudication hearing is held in which a board member hears evidence from both parties before issuing an order.
 The Statutory Powers Procedure Act provides a general framework for the conduct of hearings before Ontario's administrative tribunals including the LTB.

 A landlord may apply to the board to increase a unit's rent above the province's rent control guidelines or to evict a tenant.
 Tenants can dispute evictions, apply for rent reductions or rebates due to a landlord's failure to meet maintenance obligations, apply for work orders or other orders, or grieve other violations of the Residential Tenancies Act.
 In Ontario, a landlord cannot evict a tenant without a hearing before the board.

-Ontario-based newspapers have published stories about landlords being months in arrears for rent with no options available to reduce their losses while they wait for hearings.
-Continued delays in processing evictions has resulted in some landlords nearing bankruptcy and becoming homeless.